slimem/raytracing_renderer_cuda/README.md

 ## Current state
 Now the renderer can generate procedural textures using perlin noise (wood, marble and turbulance) and use uv image textures that are currently stored in global memory (use texture memory in the future).\
-Currently, I'm working on replacing the constant world color with a HDR image (projected on a sphere).
+Currently, I'm working on supporting more geometrical shapes (cubes, triangles) and basic transformation.
 ### Last render
 Balls! with emitter, dielectric, lambertian, image texture and metal materials with defocus and motion blur (1200x600 image size, 500 samples per pixel, render time 13821.50ms)
 ![render](renders/earth.jpg)